openhab/openhab-docs/developers/transformations/index.md

 Let's assume that we want to write a transformation that appends the string ",bro!" to every input.

+First you want to create a new bundle for example via the skeleton.

 You start by writing an OSGi service class that implements `TransformationService`.
 Also check out the openHAB JavaDoc class documentation, there might be a more specialized class for your needs like `AbstractFileTransformationService`.